-Add a new localization file to
+Add a new localization directory and file to

-i18n/.
-For example, with German (
+data/i18n/.
+For example, with

 Localizing site strings lets you customize site-wide text and features: for example, the legal copyright text in the footer on each page.

-To collaborate on a development branch:
+To collaborate on a localization branch: